axiaoxin-com/dfcpkg/README.md

 dtf
 ===

-dtf is a datetime formatter which inspire by https://github.com/mwaterfall/alfred-datetime-format-converter
+dtf is a command line tool for datetime format converting which is inspired by https://github.com/mwaterfall/alfred-datetime-format-converter

-dtf can convert any format of datetime string to second timetamp, millisecond timestamp,  microsecond timestamp and nanasecond timestamp.
+dtf can convert any format of datetime string to second timetamp, millisecond timestamp,  microsecond timestamp and nanosecond timestamp.
-And df also can convert any timestamp to datetime string.
+And dtf also can convert any timestamp to datetime string.

 # Install